scott-griffiths/bitstring/doc/index.rst

 The :ref:`manual` provides an introduction to the module and details most its capabilities.

-The :ref:`reference` section has a complete list of all the classes, methods, properties and functions of the :mod:`bitstring` module, together with short examples for many items.
+The :ref:`reference` section has a complete list of all the classes, methods, properties and functions of the bitstring module, together with short examples for many items.

 .. toctree::
    :hidden: